 Emotional Torque: The trailers, amazing as they are, actually received backlash for playing on emotions with something that hardly portrayed the actual game but by god they challenge you not to go into a smoking drinking depressive funk.

-Game Breaker: Believe it or not simply the ability to jump up on a car.
+Believe it or not simply the ability to jump up on a car.
 Best seen in the Quarantine Zone, doing so as soon as you hear the Infected causes them to not know what to do, then they get mad and rush the car in waves of thirty or more.
 Since for the most part they cannot reach you they can be easily dealt with via molotov, firearm, or any weapon with decent range.
 Do this at the start when first encountering the Infected (run into a hotel room and jump on the bed) and you can reach level 60 in no time.

 Player Punch: These games hit harder than Mike Tyson, and that's just the trailers.
 Riptide is a little more upbeat than the first game but to recount every example would make it a Player No-Holds-Barred Beatdown.